Do Goat Horns Grow Back if Broken or After Disbudding?

 Horn flaking or peeling is a common issue in goats’ horns.
 In most cases, this ailment is not a sign of a more significant medical concern, although goat owners may find it disturbing.

-Some farmers are speculating that the horns are shedding due to a change in the diet, while others believe that it is simply a natural process that occurs as the goat’s age
+Some farmers speculate that the horns are shedding due to a change in the diet.
+Others believe it’s simply a natural process as the goat ages.

 Peeling horns can cause discomfort in goats and perhaps illness and harm if left untreated.
 Consult your veterinarian if the horns of your goat have suddenly started peeling.